Time-Varying Multi-Objective Optimization: Tradeoff Regret Bounds: Problem Formulation

 \section{Problem Formulation}

 We begin with describing the problem of Time-Varying Multi-Objective Optimization.
-Suppose we have a sequence of convex cost functions $\phi_{i,t}(x):=f_{i,t}(x)+g_{i,t}(x)$ where $f_{i,t}$ are smooth and $g_{i,t}$ non-smooth.
-The index $t$ corresponds to the time step, and $i$ indexes the objective function among the set of interest.
-At each time step $t\in [T]:=\{1,2,...,T\}$, a decision maker chooses an action $x^t\in\mathbb{R}$ and after committing to this decision, a convex cost functions $\phi_{i,t}(x)$ is disclosed and the decision maker is faced with a loss of $\phi_{i,t}(x^{t})$.
-In this scenario, due to lack of access to the cost functions before the decision is made, the decision does not necessarily correspond to the minimizers, and the decision maker faces a so-called regret.
-Regret is defined as the difference between the accumulated cost over time and the cost incurred by the best fixed decision, when all functions are known in advance, see \cite{hazan2007logarithmic,Hazan2010,zinkevich2003online}.
-Let us consider
+Suppose that we have a sequence of convex cost functions $\phi_{i,t}(x):=f_{i,t}(x)+g_{i,t}(x)$ where $f_{i,t}$ are smooth and $g_{i,t}$ non-smooth.
+The index $t$ corresponds to the time step and $i$ indexes the objective function among the set of desiderata.
+Between two time steps $t\in [T]:=\{1,2,...,T\}$, there is a finite amount of time available to compute an optimal decision, suggesting an upper bound on the iteration count for any algorithm, at which point the decision maker must choose an action $x^t\in\mathbb{R}^N$, and the decision maker is faced with a loss of $\phi_{i,t}(x^{t})$.
+In this scenario, due to insufficient computation time, the decision does not necessarily correspond to the minimizers, and the decision maker faces a so-called regret.
+Regret is defined as the difference between the accumulated cost over time and the cost incurred by the best-fixed decision when all functions are known in advance, see \cite{Zinkevich2003,Hazan2007,Hazan2017}.
+Let us consider $\phi_{i,t}(x)=f_{i,t}(x)+g_{i,t}(x)$ as